xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 ---------------------------------
+    -- bug(dkulp) Fix saving the model XML during resize/rotate
-    -- bug(dkulp) If a papagayo track is in the sequence, trying to add another timing track will crash -- enh(gil)  Models that are copied will now display in the center of the screen.
+    -- bug(dkulp) Fix clearing when an effect is shrunk -- bug(dkulp) If a papagayo track is in the sequence, trying to add another timing track will crash -- enh(gil)  Models that are copied will now display in the center of the screen.
     -- enh(dkulp) Add ability to enable/disable various outputs (so if controllers aren't hooked up, don't arp flood)